 Welcome to the Robert and Mary Rita Murphy Stump Library at Saint Xavier University.

 New faculty can immediately use our book catalog and our other databases, and can access these tools from off-campus by entering their Campus ID; however, they must create a VuFind account in order to request items from other libraries within the I-Share consortium.
-In addition, a separate ILLiad account is required to Borrow From Other Libraries books and journals articles from outside the consortium.
+In addition, a separate Tipasa account is required to Borrow From Other Libraries books and journals articles from outside the consortium.